Are you wondering which framework to use for big data? This Hadoop vs Spark comparison will make it clear which one is best for your needs.

 With Spark Streaming, you can pass data through various software functions - for instance, performing data analytics as and when it is collected.
 Developers can also make use of Apache Spark for graph processing, which maps the relationships in data amongst various entities such as people and objects.
 Organizations can make use of Spark with predefined machine learning libraries so that machine learning can be performed on the data that is stored in different Hadoop clusters.

 Spark powers a stack of libraries including SQL and DataFrames, MLlib for machine learning, GraphX, and Spark Streaming.
 You can combine these libraries seamlessly in the same application.

 Hadoop is a high latency computing framework that does not have an interactive mode, while Spark is a low latency framework that can process data interactively.

 Being open-source, both Hadoop and Spark have plenty of support.
 The Apache Spark community is large, active, and international.

 A growing set of commercial providers, including Databricks, IBM, and all of the main Hadoop vendors, deliver comprehensive support for Spark-based solutions.

-On the other hand, Spark doesn't have any file system for distributed storage.
-Spark can read and then process data from other file systems as well.
-HDFS is just one of the file systems that Spark supports.
-However, there are a lot of advantages to running Spark on top of Hadoop (HDFS (for storage) + YARN (resource manager)), but it’s not the mandatory requirement.
+On the other hand, Spark doesn't have a file system for distributed storage, but it can read and process data from other file systems — HDFS, for example.
+However, there are a lot of advantages to running Spark on top of Hadoop (HDFS + YARN), but it’s not mandatory.